Exit

 • Antihistamines can be helpful to some patients to reduce inflammation from any allergic reactions.

 Although these medications are available OTC, it’s important to follow your doctor’s (or the pharmacist’s) recommendations on how you take them.
-Combining or overusing allergy medications can actually wind up making your symptoms worse, not better.
+Combining or overusing allergy medications can wind up making your symptoms worse, not better.

 2. Pressure equalization tubes